SandraKastaletti/TestGreen/tutorials/hana-dbx-remote-sources/hana-dbx-remote-sources.md

 >Note that the SAP HANA Cloud trial is limited to creating one SAP HANA database per trial account.

-### Create a tourist review table in SAP HANA Cloud
+### Create a remote source from SAP HANA, express edition to SAP HANA Cloud SAP HANA Cloud

 1. From the SAP HANA Cloud Cockpit, open the SAP HANA database explorer.